autowarefoundation/autoware_tools/planning/planning_debug_tools/README.md

 - **Perception reproducer**: generates detected objects from rosbag data in planning simulator environment
 - **processing time checker**: displays processing_time of modules on the terminal
 - **logging level updater**: updates the logging level of the planning modules.
+- **CPU Usage Checker**: displays CPU usage of ROS processes on the terminal

 ## Trajectory analyzer